Quantitative equidistribution of eigenvalues of Random Normal Matrices in the Wasserstein distance: Proofs

 The proof requires several lemmas that are explained below.
-Some of them are a generalization of the ones appearing in \cite{prodhomme} for Ginibre, now valid for general potentials. \begin{lemma} Given a measurable set $B \subseteq S$ with $z\in B \Rightarrow d(z, \partial S) > a_0 \delta_N$ then we have
+Some of them are a generalization of the ones appearing in \cite{prodhomme} for the Ginibre ensemble, valid now for general potentials. \begin{lemma} Given a measurable set $B \subseteq S$ with $z\in B \Rightarrow d(z, \partial S) > 2a_0 \delta_n$ then we have

 \end{lemma} \begin{proof} On one hand,

 On the other, using that we are in the bulk and can apply \eqref{eq:bulkbound}

 \end{proof}